cy235/Ansible_MongoDB_Cluster/README.md

 # Create a MongoDB Sharded Cluster

 ## 1. Overview of MongoDB Sharded Cluster
+This repo shows how to create a MongoDB sharded cluster with Ansible play book.
+All the steps and configurations details are straightforward and easy to understand.
 This figure show the process how end users access the target data in MongoDB servers.
 ![image](https://github.com/cy235/MongoDB_Cluster/blob/master/MongoDB_01.png)
 First, the end user put a request to the Mongos servers, then the Mongo servers obtain the sharding configuration from the configuration clusters according to the user's request, and finally the user will access the target data.